-The BTW (behind the wall) toilet riser diverts >99% of urine away from solid waste (poop, toilet paper, and trash).
-Urine is plumbed to onsite treatment by conventional septic field or containerized filtration by sand and fixed media.
-Solid waste is conveyed up a foot-powered belt and drops into a behind-the-wall earthen bottom vault (the Decompose type) or to a container or bag (the Waste Away).
-A heavy-duty, white, fiberglass or plastic riser is included with the BTW urine diversion conveyor.
+The BTW (behind the wall) seat diverts >99% of urine away from solid waste (poop, toilet paper, and trash).
+Urine is plumbed to onsite treatment then to a leach area.
+Solid waste is conveyed up a foot-powered belt and drops into a behind-the-wall earthen-bottom vault (the Decompose) or into a container or bag (the Waste Away).
+A heavy-duty white plastic riser is included with the BTW urine diverting conveyor toilet.

 >99% urine diversion; men can stand and pee; very robust; commercial strength